 The Township’s economy has historically centered around agriculture, and the Township remained predominately rural until the late 1950’s.
-With the construction of Interstate 81 suburban development gradually began to creep into the Township.
-With community development policies that promote environmental protection, new businesses and hundreds of new homes have been carefully planned and constructed.
+After the construction of Interstate 81, suburban development gradually began to creep into the Township.
+Presently, the Township employs community development policies that promote environmental protection, new businesses and hundreds of new homes that have been carefully planned and constructed.

 Note: You may learn more about the rich history of the Township by becoming part of the West Hanover Township Historical Society.
 Join today!